magomimmo/modern-cljs/doc/tutorial-07.md

 ## Solve the problem

-The `0.3.2` release of [lein-cljsbuild][6] has a new feature which can be used to easily solve the above trouble.
-[Lein-cljsbuild][6] now allows to specify more than one CLJS source directory in the `:source-paths` compilation option.
+Starting from the `0.3.2` release, the [lein-cljsbuild][6] plugin has a new feature which can be used to easily solve the above trouble by allowing to specify more than one CLJS source directory in the `:source-paths` compilation option.
 To **exclude** the `connect.cljs` file from the production build we have to move it from the `src/cljs` directory to a new one and add the newly created directory only to the